KFBB-TV: Analog-to-digital conversion

 On August 9, 2006, the FCC granted "flash-cut" authorization to KHBB-LD, meaning that on or before August 9, 2009, analog station KHBB-LP would shut down and digital station KHBB-LD would commence broadcasting on channel 21.
 On November 27, 2008, KHBB-LP turned off its analog signal and began broadcasting in digital, with ABC programming on 21.1, and Fox programming on 21.2.
 Both subchannels broadcast in 720p high definition.

 Translators

+All translators relay KFBB-TV unless noted.